GlobularOne/libprng/CONTRIBUTING.md

 ### Improving The Documentation

 If improving the documentation or correcting it.
 Follow the already-established tone and theme of the documentation.
-For adding a new page, see other pages of the documentation as a template on how it should be structued.
+For adding a new page, see other pages of the documentation as a template on how it should be structured.

 ## Styleguides
 ### Commit Messages